-Shares of Darling Ingredients (NYSE: DAR) were up 13.4% as of noon EST Wednesday after the rendering and biodiesel specialist released strong fourth-quarter 2016 results.
+Shares of Darling Ingredients Inc. (NYSE: DAR) climbed as much as 11.6% early Thursday, then settled to trade up 8.6% as of 12:30 p.m.
+EDT after the rendering and biodiesel specialist announced strong first-quarter 2018 results.

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Darling Ingredients wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of May 8, 2018